kirancoder/kirancoder.github.io/notes/Indirect_non_linear_constrains.md

 # 6. Why This Is Hard in Practice

-Re-entry constraints are **highly nonlinear** and often activate together
+Re-entry constraints are **highly nonlinear** and often activate simultaneously
 (heating, dynamic pressure, g-load).

 This makes the indirect TPBVP:

 - Stiff
-- Sensitive to initial guesses
+- Extremely sensitive to initialization
-- Hard to converge
+- Numerically fragile
-- Dependent on continuation strategies
+- Often requiring continuation/homotopy

-Hence modern re-entry guidance usually uses **direct methods** (pseudospectral),
+Thus modern re-entry GNC generally uses **direct methods**,
-while indirect methods are used for **structure analysis** and **verification**.
+while indirect methods are used for **analysis** or **verification**.

 ---